 Values("quot_custom") = CRM.ConvertValue(numFromValue, numFromCurr,numToCurr)*1;

 The principle is the same if you want store the value in the Opportunity record.
-For example if you are using Accpac ERP integration I don't think you use the Quotes/Orders entities so you would do this in the opportunity table.

 You could also use the idea in workflow using the Set Column Value workflow action with Hidden fields, setting the value using the create script and the DefaultValue property.